wf4ever/ro-catalogue/v0.1/Kegg-workflow-evaluation/README-KEGG-fixup.md

     </rdf:RDF>
     (romenv)conina:Kegg-workflow-evaluation graham$

+This dump shows an empty RO, hence no defined workflow.

 ...

-The root problem here was that no provenance information was available from which to determine the input data, as required by the wf_conversion script.
+The original problem here was that no provenance information was available from which to determine the input data, as required by the wf_conversion script.

         PROVURI=$(get_workflow_provenance $1 $2 $3)
         asq -r $PROVURI -p provenance.prefixes -f TURTLE,"%(portname)s %(valueuri)s\n" \